fogbender/b2b-saaskit/README.md

         const trpcUtils = trpc.useContext();
 ```

-We need to pass `dehydratedState` that we got from Astro Component into `TRPCProvider` so that when we use the same queries we can use values from the cache.
+We need to pass `dehydratedState` we got from the Astro Component into `TRPCProvider`, so that when we use the same queries, we can use values from the cache.

-Note that we also are passing `staleTime` to the query to prevent TanStack Query from re-fetching data that we already got from the server (because of `prerender=false` each page load will get fresh data from the server).
-In case of SSG (`prerender=true`) the time between when the query cache was created and the `useQuery` is called on the client could be much bigger, so there's more of a chance that the data is outdated and you do need to get fresh data from the server.
+Note that we are also passing `staleTime` to `useQuery` - this prevents TanStack Query from re-fetching data that we already got from the server (because of `prerender=false` each page load will get fresh data from the server).

+In the case of SSG (`prerender=true`), the time between query cache creation on the server and the `useQuery` call on the client could be much bigger, making it more likely that the data is outdated - in this case, it's a good idea to get fresh data from the server on page load.

 Read more